Gifted and Talented

 Elementary

 The CogAT assessment is given to all third grade students as one way to determine eligibility for gifted programming.
+The test may also be given to students in other grades on a case by case basis.
 While this test can be used to identify gifted and talented students, more importantly, it is also used to identify strengths of all students that are not always revealed with achievement tests.

 Gifted Clusters